Tenclop/WeightOnPlanets/README.md

   # Go into the repository
   $ cd WeightOnPlanets

-  # Run the app/ website/ game
+  # Run the app/ website/
   $ start index.html
   ```
   </p>